Pulse based Variational Quantum Optimal Control for hybrid quantum computing

 The state evolution, as with every quantum system, is mediated through the Schr\"{o}dinger equation, given in propagator formalism as

-where $U(t)\in\calL(\calH^m)$ is the unitary propagator which describes the evolution of the qubit state as $|\psi(t)\rangle=U(t)|\psi_0\rangle$.
+where $U(t)\in\calL(\calH^m)$ is the unitary propagator which describes the evolution of the qubit state as $|\psi(t)\rangle=U(t)|\psi_0\rangle$ \footnote{This work considers the Hartree unit system in which $\hbar=1$}.
 The goal of a VQA is thus to manipulate $H(t)$ in a way that makes $U(T)$ map the initial state $|\psi_0\rangle$ to the ground state $|\psi_g\rangle$.
 To do so, the Hamiltonian $H(t)$ is parametrized, and the variational principle \cite{griffiths} is employed to approximate the ground state.
-Two important factors in this process are the possible parametrization of the Hamiltonian $H(t)$ and the preparation time $T$.
+Two important factors in this process are the possible parametrization of the Hamiltonian $H(t)$ and the total evolution time $T$.
 Figure~\ref{fig:hilbertspace} illustrates the Hilbert space of qubit states.

 The possible Hamiltonians $H(t)$ determine a subset of the Hilbert space that is reachable, e.g.\ if the initial state is unentangled and there are no interaction terms in $H(t)$, then all entangled states are unreachable.
 An even smaller subset is the set of states reachable in a finite time $T$ (given a bound on the infinity norm of $H(t)$).
-The concept of a minimal time necessary to reach a state $|\psi_f\rangle$ is called the \emph{quantum speed limit} (QSL) \cite{qsl1,qsl2,qsl3}.
+The concept of a minimal time necessary to reach a state $|\psi_f\rangle$ from an initial $|\psi_0\rangle$ is called the \emph{quantum speed limit} (QSL) \cite{qsl1,qsl2,qsl3}.

-Several factors are important in creating a NISQ-friendly VQA: (A) the preparation time $T$ should be as small as possible to suppress decoherence effects, (B) a large portion of Hilbert space should be expressible, so the algorithm can be used to find the ground states of many $H_{\text{mol}}$, and (C) the evolution should be straightforward to implement and control on the quantum computing system.
+Several factors are important in creating a NISQ-friendly VQA: (A) the total evolution time $T$ should be as small as possible to suppress decoherence effects, (B) a large portion of Hilbert space should be expressible, so the algorithm can be used to find the ground states of many $H_{\text{mol}}$, and (C) the evolution should be straightforward to implement and control on the quantum computing system.
 We will argue in Secs.~\ref{sec:section3} and \ref{sec:section4} that our VQOC method adheres to these criteria better than VQE does.